 WHAT WE DO

 The JRR roster is geographically and linguistically diverse, and contains a wide range of expertise, such as criminal investigations, prosecutions, forensic sciences, military expertise and sexual and gender based violence investigations.
+JRR recruits experts to its roster through courses developed and carried out in collaboration with the Institute for International Criminal Investigations (IICI).

 The background and training of JRR experts enable them to contribute to a wide range of missions: direct assistance to States; human rights or international criminal law investigations; commissions of inquiry or fact finding commissions; internal investigations; and political missions, mediations and security sector reform assessments.